-As of the date of the offer, Martin Marietta beneficially owns of record 1,000 shares of Vulcan common stock, representing less than 1% of the outstanding shares of Vulcan common stock.
-These shares were purchased through an ordinary brokerage transaction on the open market as set forth on Schedule II to this prospectus/offer to exchange.
-With the exception of the foregoing, Martin Marietta has not effected any transaction in securities of Vulcan in the past 60 days.
+As of the date of the offer, Martin Marietta beneficially owns of record 1,000 shares of Vulcan common stock, representing less than 0.1% of the outstanding shares of Vulcan common stock.
+These shares were purchased through an ordinary brokerage transaction on the open market.
+Martin Marietta has not effected any transaction in securities of Vulcan in the past 60 days.